wowsiddanth/tp/docs/DeveloperGuide.md

 NUS student organisations to manage the organisation of undergraduate student events more easily.

-As this app is geared towards the tech-literate generation, it is designed to use a Command Line Interface (CLI) to speed up usage for fast typists, while still making use of a clean Graphical User Interface (GUI).
+As this app is geared towards the tech-literate generation, it is designed to use a Command-Line Interface (CLI) to speed up usage for fast typists, while still making use of a clean Graphical User Interface (GUI).

 NUSTracker allows event directors to manage student events attendance information of the large undergraduate